A Common Question About Mattresses

-I've been in the mattress industry over a decade and the #1 question I hear from people is, "What type of foundation or support base should I use with my memory foam or latex mattress?
+I've been in the mattress industry over a decade, and the number one question I hear from people is, "What type of foundation or support base should I use with my memory foam or latex mattress?"

 There are two basic types of mattress foundations in the mattress world today: box springs and foundations.

 - Box springs are, for the most part, a combination of wood and steel springs that act like shock absorbers for a traditional innerspring mattress.

 - Foundations are a more solid structure, for use with memory foam or latex mattresses, and are typically a solid wood top or wood-slatted system with a cover.